liferay-search/liferay-docs/en/user/articles-dxp/10-managing-users/11-auditing-users/03-configuring-user-audits.markdown

     [Liferay Home folder](/docs/7-2/deploy/-/knowledge_base/d/liferay-home)
     is typically the application server's parent folder.

-Regardless of your configuration approach, you must also extend @product@'s `log4j-ext.xml` file to configure Log4j (@product@'s logging implementation) to log messages produced by the appropriate class to the appropriate file.
+Regardless of your configuration approach, you must also extend @sharepoint@'s `log4j-ext.xml` file to configure Log4j (@sharepoint@'s logging implementation) to log messages produced by the appropriate class to the appropriate file.
 To do so, create a `portal-log4j-ext.xml` file in `[LIFERAY_HOME]/tomcat-[version]/webapps/ROOT/WEB-INF/classes/META-INF`